Max Edwards-Stryjewski: Career

-Max Edwards-Stryjewski was named in the Bristol Rovers matchday squad for the first time on 8 January 2022, coming on as a 93rd minute substitute in a 2–1 FA Cup Third Round defeat to Peterborough United.
-At the time of him coming on, he was Rovers' second youngest debutant ever and their youngest in the cup.
+Max Edwards-Stryjewski was named in the Bristol Rovers matchday squad for the first time on 8 January 2022, coming on as a 93rd minute substitute in a 2–1 FA Cup third round defeat to Peterborough United.
+At the time of him coming on, he was Rovers' second youngest debutant ever and their youngest in the cup, a record broken by Ollie Dewsbury in November 2023.

+In February 2025, Edwards-Stryjewski joined Southern League Division One South side Cribbs on loan.

 International career

 In August 2019, Edwards was named in the Wales U15 squad in the 2019 UEFA tournament against Cyprus, Northern Ireland and Malta.

 In August 2021, Edwards was announced to be in the Wales U17 squad for the upcoming friendly fixtures against Scotland U17s, featuring in the second fixture, a 4–3 victory.

 In November 2021, Edwards was named in the Wales U17 national squad for the upcoming UEFA Euro Qualifiers held in Portugal.